haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 bigimg: "/img/solus_banner.jpg"
 ---

-No matter if you're a Linux fanbox or a newbie: If you want to try out a new desktop oriented Linux distribution that even beats the great [Elementary OS][Elementary], continue to read my review of [Solus Linux][Solus].
+No matter if you're a Linux fanboy or a newbie: If you want to try out a new desktop oriented Linux distribution that even beats the great [Elementary OS][Elementary], continue to read my review of [Solus Linux][Solus].

 * TOC
 {:toc}